aurainsignia/ds-blog/content/articles/article-2-progress.md

 ![Missing ](/images/article2/debugging%20singleton%20null%20ptr/image2.png)
 {{< /center >}}

+That is about it as far as current progress goes.
+Once I finish implementing the supporting HUD systems I will move onto designing the HUD itself.

 ### Development Reflections So Far

 I've had about two months of development time now and I still haven't really covered much ground yet.
 The main reason is because I've spent a large portion of that time learning about the new tools and technologies that I'm working with.
 Hopefully as I become more familiar with them, my productivity should also increase correspondingly.